qlawmarq/resume/MasakiYoshiiwa_rejume.md

 #### Development of web application platform for [ACL group](https://affordablecarloans.com.au/)

-- Developed multiple web applications from scratch, and maintained and scaled them.
+- Developed multiple web applications and their API from scratch, and maintained and scaled them.
-- Setup the application infrastructures with Google Kubernetes Engine (GKE).
+- Setup the application infrastructures with Google Kubernetes Engine (GKE), also setup CI/CD Workflow for automated deployment.
 - Application Technologies
   - Python
   - TypeScript